wazuh/wazuh-documentation/source/user-manual/registering/registration-process.rst

 Every Wazuh Agent send data to Wazuh Manager via secure way called OSSEC message protocol this encrypts messages using a pre-shared key.
 Initially when you succeful install a new Wazuh Agent this cannot comunicate with Wazuh Manager for lack of the pre-shared key.

-The registration process consist on a mechanims to create a trust relationship between the Manager and a Agent, this process could be done in a Manager itself  or with a registration service, this service it listen on the Manager, a Agent could request a pre-shared key using some credentiales and if they are apropiate for the Manager this respond with the pre-shared key and store the new Agent in local database.
+The registration process consists on a mechanims to create a trust relationship between the Manager and a Agent, this process could be done in a Manager itself or with a registration service, this service it listen on the Manager, a Agent could request a pre-shared key using some credentiales and it will reply with the pre-shared key and store the new Agent in local database.

 Another aproach is using the RESTful API, this is just a wrapper for local registration on Wazuh Manager.